carVertical

 Get report

-Who makes car recalls?
+Who issues safety recalls?

 While the process of initiating car recalls is similar across regions, it can still vary depending on the country and its regulations.